Gabriella439/post-rfc/voice-feminization.md

 ### Learn how to not "misplace" your voice

-Eventually you will eventually encounter the following frustrating
+Eventually you will encounter the following frustrating
 phenomenon:

 - Your voice is "on fire" (it feels great and sounds great)